 Shell’s focus on education emphasizes K-12 programs that boost math and science skills, as well as university programs that aid engineering and geoscience students and departments.

 The Braitmayer Foundation funds projects utilizing innovative practices in K-12 education throughout the United States.

 The ESA Foundation is dedicated to supporting geographically diverse projects and programs that benefit American youth of all races and denominations and make a difference in the quality of their life, health, and welfare.

 The National Education Association offers multiple grants to public school educators throughout the nation, as well as information on other available grants.
 The maximum award and deadlines vary.

-The Verizon Foundation is interested in projects that promote STEM, including summer/after school programs, teacher training, and research on improving learning in STEM areas.
+The Verizon Foundation is interested in projects that promote STEM/STEAM, including summer/after-school programs, teacher training, and research on improving learning in STEM/STEAM areas.

 Walmart supports the educational needs of local Walmart communities through programs that provide afterschool enrichment, tutoring, or vocational training.

 Washington State STEM Education Foundation is a national model for generating passionate support for STEM in Public Education: Every Student, Every Day.

 Non-profits and educational institutions can apply for education grants that differ by state.
 All have some sort of educational focus, and many are focused on STEM/STEAM.

 To ensure that all children get the development and education they need as a foundation for independence and success, the Foundation seeks opportunities to invest in early child development (ages zero to eight), leading to reading proficiency by third grade, high school graduation, and pathways to meaningful employment.